PsychicPlant/KittyBattles/README.md

 # Description

 The user is prompted to register a new fighter.
-This fighter will have elemental attributes defined by the user through an HTML form.
+This fighter will have elemental attributes defined by the user through an **HTML form**.

 Since the decimal point accuracy is so precise on the sensor readings, the decimal values from them are constantly changing due to the sensor not being in a stable environment.
-I use this property to extract these pseudo-random variations and use them as scalars to determine damage dealt to the other fighter in a turn-base fashion.
+I use this property to extract these **pseudo-random variations** and use them as **scalars** to determine damage dealt to the other fighter in a turn-base fashion.

 Altitude is a scalar for the Air attribute.
 Temperature is a scalar for the Fire attribute.